• Skip to main content

 Students must consent to the release of any student information other than directory information to any person or agency.
 This consent must be in writing, signed, and dated.
 The consent must specify the information to be released, the reason for the release, and the names of the individual or agency to whom the information is to be released.
 The Registrar’s Office is responsible for fulfilling requests for student information.

-The Authorization to Release Information form, can be found here.
+The Authorization to Release Information form can be found on the MyUSA portal, Student Services tab, Forms link.

 Accessibility & Accommodations

 USAHS is committed to and embraces diversity in all forms.
 The Office of Student Welfare and Accessibility can help if a student requires an accommodation during his or her coursework or clinical site because of a disability, religion, pregnancy, or breastfeeding status.
-Students seeking an accommodation should follow the steps outlined below and submit such request as soon as reasonably practicable.
+Students seeking reasonable accommodation should follow the steps outlined below and submit such request as soon as reasonably practicable.
+Requests for clinical accommodations are subject to a priority deadline as outlined on MyUSA, Student Services, Accommodations, Clinical Accommodations.
+Notice or requests from students outside of the process outlined below and/or notice to other University officials outside of the Office of Student Welfare and Accessibility including faculty, staff, and administrators is not accepted as notice to the University for the purpose of approved accommodations.

 Disability Accommodations